scripting/wpIdentity/worknotes.md

+9/14/23; 8:28:29 AM by DW

+I wanted to set categories for posts via addPost and updatePost, but found the categories have to already exist before using them, it's not as low-tech as I imagined.
+So for now we'll have to punt on setting categories through these calls.

+#### 9/13/23; 12:56:32 PM by DW

+We now summarize the various types: site, post, user, mediaobject, etc to a simpler package as we have done with other apps.

+Now we have a proper foundation to build on for scripting in Drummer.

 #### 9/11/23; 12:05:47 PM by DW

 When calling back to the app, instead of calling the parameter accesstoken, call it wordpressaccesstoken, to distinguish it from other apps, such as github.